 Dive and snorkel

-If you’ve never gone scuba diving or snorkelling, it’s time to take one of these two activities up.
+If you’ve never gone scuba diving or snorkeling, it’s time to try.
 Puerto Rico has excellent diving sites that are among the best in the world.
-You can swim (or dive) in some of the clearest waters around and admire gorgeous coral reefs as well as frolic with stingrays and turtles, among many other sea creatures.
+You can swim or dive in some of the clearest waters and admire gorgeous coral reefs.
+Frolic with stingrays, turtles, and many other sea creatures.

 Visit the Guánica Dry Forest

 Located on the south shore of the island, the Guánica Dry Forest is a United Nations International Biosphere Reserve and home to hundreds of species of flora and fauna, many of which are unfortunately endangered.
-It’s also notably home to 130 species of birds, many of which are endemic.
-There are several trails throughout the forest, on the most popular of which leads to historic Fort Caprón, from which you can get a breathtaking view of Guánica Bay and the surroundings.
+It is also home to 130 species of birds, many of which are endemic.
+There are several trails throughout the forest; one of the most popular leads to historic Fort Caprón, where you can get a breathtaking view of Guánica Bay and its surroundings.